baofinance/harbor/README.md

 [![CI](https://github.com/baofinance/bao-minter/actions/workflows/test.yml/badge.svg)](https://github.com/baofinance/bao-minter/actions/workflows/test.yml)

-# Minter
+# Zhenglong

-Minter is a system of contracts that pegs a given token to the value of some underlying asset, e.g. USD or anything that has a price feed
+Zhenglong is a system of contracts that pegs a given token to the value of some underlying asset, e.g. USD or anything that has a price feed
 These pegged tokens are minted in exchange for a capital efficient amount of collateral tokens.
 In addition, there are leveraged tokens whose total value is the difference in the value of the collateral and the pegged tokens.
 Pegged tokens and Leveraged tokens can be both minted and redeemed by users.